Tim Farley: "David Mabus"

 In August 2011, Farley played a role in the identification and apprehension of Dennis Markuze.
 Markuze, using the name David Mabus, was responsible for a campaign of online threats against skeptics and atheists for many years.

 In June 2012, Markuze pleaded guilty "to uttering threats toward eight people" and received an 18-month suspended sentence.
 Farley, who had been threatened, stated for the Montreal Gazette that he believed Markuze had continued his threats against atheists right up to his sentencing.
 Markuze, through his attorney, denied it, but was soon re-arrested for violating conditions of his parole.

 Markuze received a sentence in June 2015.
-It includes three years during which he is required to follow the treatment of a psychiatrist and take and prescribed medications.
+It includes three years during which he is required to follow the treatment of a psychiatrist and take prescribed medications.
 He is also prohibited from communicating in any way with Farley.

 James Randi Educational Foundation

 Farley has been affiliated with the James Randi Educational Foundation for several years.
 He gave a presentation at The Amaz!ng Meeting 6 in July 2008 entitled "Building Internet Tools for Skeptics."
 Farley was a featured guest at The Amazing Meeting 7 in July 2009 where he led a workshop titled "Introduction to Skepticism & the Skeptic Web" and also presented a paper with Christian Walters titled "How Are We Doing?
 Attracting and Keeping Visitors to Skeptic Web Sites."
 He also gave a presentation and sat on a panel during The Amaz!ng Adventure 4 and gave another presentation on The Amaz!ng Adventure 5.

 In June 2011, Farley was named a research fellow by the organization.
 He researched the information in the organization's Today in Skeptic History iPhone app and writes for JREF's blog.
 In February 2014, Farley's position as a JREF Fellow ended.

 At TAM 2012, Farley's lectures focused on improving activism (and reducing slacktivism) in the skeptical movement.
 His lectures included the workshop, The Future of Skepticism Online: Crowd-Sourced Activism and a panel Future of Skepticism with D. J. Grothe, Reed Esau, Barbara Drescher and Jamy Ian Swiss.